code-Abhishek/behavioral-cloning-neural-net/README.md

 As discussed previously, each datapoint recorded contained three images and a center steering measurement.
 Using an experimentally determined correction factor, each left and right image was assigned a steering measurement based on the center steering measurement.
 The left image's steering measurement was the center steering measurement plus the correction factor, and the right image's steering measurement was minus the correction factor.

 Then, mirrored copies of all the images were created, effectively doubling the size of the dataset.
-For each mirrored image, the steering measurement was mutiplied by -1.
+For each mirrored image, the steering measurement was multiplied by -1.

 Once the dataset was augmented, it was time to preprocess the data.